Data Lakehouse, Data Architecture, Data Lake, Data Warehouse, Modern Data Stack

 Native machine learning support with direct access to raw data

 Despite these advantages, data lakes introduced new problems.
-Without proper governance, they often became "data swamps"—disorganized repositories where data quality degraded over time.
+Without proper governance, they often became "data swamps", disorganized repositories where data quality degraded over time.
 They lacked ACID transaction support, making it difficult to ensure data consistency.
 Performance for SQL queries was often poor compared to warehouses.

 The Lakehouse Solution

-Unified storage for all data types in open formats
+Unified storage for all data types in open formats (primarily Parquet)

-Schema evolution supporting both schema-on-write and schema-on-read
+Schema evolution supporting both schema-on-write (enforce structure during writes) and schema-on-read (apply structure during reads)

 Core Components of Lakehouse Architecture